pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 {% include watermarking/coin-flip.html %}

-The important thing to note here is that this is _perfectly equivalent_ to Stage 1 in terms of outcome.
-Despite the extra steps here, we haven't changed the model's outputs in any way yet, as you can see when we take "mango" as an example:
+The important thing to note here is that this is _perfectly equivalent_ to Stage 1 in terms of the outcome.
+Despite the extra steps here, we have not changed the model's outputs in any way yet, as you can see when we take "mango" as an example:

 ```sh
 # Stage 1